Cai Guo-Qiang: Other

 Cai also created Odyssey, a permanent gunpowder drawing for the Museum of Fine Arts, Houston in Fall 2010.
 Installed as part of the museum's ongoing Portal Project and stretching across forty-two panels, it is one of his largest gunpowder drawings to date.
 Another solo exhibition, Cai Guo-Qiang – 1040M Underground, was on view at the new foundation IZOLYATSIA.
 Platform for Cultural Initiatives in Donetsk, Ukraine through the fall of 2011.

 In December 2011, Cai Guo-Qiang: Saraab opened at Mathaf: Arab Museum of Modern Art in Doha, Qatar - the artist's largest since his 2008 retrospective at the Guggenheim Museum and his first solo exhibition ever in a Middle Eastern country.
 Saraab (mirage in Arabic) features more than fifty works, including seventeen newly commissioned pieces, thirty recent works and nine documentary videos.
 The exhibition opened on December 5th with Black Ceremony, the artist's largest ever daytime explosion event and includes several large-scale site-specific installations.
 In 2016, he curated What About the Art?
 Contemporary Art from China at Al Riwaq in Doha.

 In 2012, Cai’s “Mystery Circle: Explosion Event,” featured 40,000 mini rockets that blasted for approximately two minutes at the Museum of Contemporary Art (MOCA) in Los Angeles.

 In 2016, Cai was tasked with designing the Berggruen Philosophy Prize's trophy.

 Cai's work was featured in the 2016 Netflix documentary Sky Ladder: The Art of Cai Guo-Qiang, highlighting his work with fireworks, particularly his 1,650-foot ladder of gunpowder.

 Cai was highlighted in the 2018 BBC series Civilisations, episode 9, "The Vital Spark" in which he was interviewed by Simon Schama, as an artist offering inspiration for our time.
 During this episode, Cai demonstrates the process of gunpowder art, by creating the two new works: Heaven Complex No. 1 and No. 2 (2017).

 Cai is one of six artist-curators who made selections for Artistic License: Six Takes on the Guggenheim Collection, on view at the Solomon R. Guggenheim Museum from May 24, 2019, through January 12, 2020.

+From September 26 to November 9, 2025, the White Cube Bermondsey, exhibited “Cai Guo-Qiang Gunpowder and Abstraction 2015–2025.”